Models

 }

 We've found that having more trees can be helpful, and we've found that having less trees with more depth can also achieve similar results with lower compute requirements.
+You can read more about this hyper-parameter research in this forum post.

 Ensembles